mother-of-all-self-hosting/ansible-role-postgres-backup/README.md

 ## Usage

-💡 See this [document](docs/configuring-postgres-backup.md) for details about setting up the service with this role.
+💡 Refer to [this page](docs/configuring-postgres-backup.md) for details about setting up the service with this role.

 Example playbook: